HorusPay/eos-smart-contracts/contracts/horustokenio/README.md

 ```bash
 cleos get table horustokenio owner refunds
 ```

 ---
+## Future Updates

+### add stake
+Add HORUS tokens to an existing stake

+### claimreward - claim all
+Claim all available rewards at once.

+---
 To build in-source with eos, place the `eosio.token` and `horustokenio` directories into `/eos/contracts` and run `make`